otrv4/otrv4/modes/otrv4-standalone-mode.md

 sessions.
 For this reason, TLVs type 1 (Disconnected) are necessary in this mode.

+Furthermore, as this mode always requires encryption, the protocol can get stuck if, for example, a DAKE message is lost and never delivered.
+This mode does not define any strategy, like a timeout, for dealing with such cases; but implementers are recommended to do so.

 Even though there is no need to prefix OTR messages with the five bytes "?OTR:", since the protocol only handles OTR messages, this mode does not modify this encoding for convenience.

 This mode is compliant with the security properties described in the [security properties](../otrv4.md#security-properties) section.

+Take into account that there may be a loss of deniability if an interactive DAKE is followed by a non-interactive one.
+Implementers are recommended to warn the users about it when it happens.